 The branches can be wired using aluminium or copper wires.
 The wired branches can be bent to shape the branches.
 The wires should not be wound very tightly.
 This can cause marks or cuts on the branches when they grow.
 Wire the branches when they are ½ inch thick.

-The Bodhi Tree Bonsai can be re potted once the trunk grows 1 inch thick.
+The Bodhi Tree Bonsai can be re-potted once the trunk grows 1 inch thick.
 They are uprooted and the roots can be trimmed to ¼ its height and later potted into a new potting mixture.
 They are regularly watered and kept in shade or partial sunlight for 2 weeks and fed with an NPK fertilizer every 2 weeks.
 Re-potting can be done during mid-summer or spring.
 Re-potting basically involves the changing of soil and trimming the roots of the plants.

 Placing the Bodhi Tree Bonsai in the correct spot:

-The ficus should be placed in spots with direct sunlight or filtered sunlight.
+The focus should be placed in spots with direct sunlight or filtered sunlight.
 During summers or springs, they can be placed outdoors.
 Adjust the position by examining the leaves of the plants.
 If the leaves turn yellow it is an indication of stress.
 The bonsai can be shifted to shade or sun accordingly.

-During winters, they can be taken indoors where there is ample amount of light and protection from cold.
+During winters, they can be taken indoors where there is an ample amount of light and protection from cold.

 They do not prefer to be moved often.
 Hence a proper spot should be selected and the bonsai should be left undisturbed.
-They tend to drop leaves in case of change in weather.
+They tend to drop leaves in case of a change in weather.

-Ficus prefers moist conditions but should not be over watered.
+Ficus prefers moist conditions but should not be overwatered.
 Water the plant when the soil is bone dry.
 If the soil is dry till the bottom when the finger is stuck into the pot the plant is ready to be watered.
 Deep water them till the water drains out through the drainage hole.
 They prefer moisture.
 The pot can be placed on a pebble tray with water.
 The evaporation of water from this will help maintain moisture.

 Light and temperature:

 Bodhi trees prefer indirect bright sunlight.
 It can also adjust to partial indirect light and shade.
-They do not show much physical changes when exposed to bright sunlight or shade.
+They do not show many physical changes when exposed to bright sunlight or shade.
 They are tropical plants and cannot tolerate cold conditions.
 The plants prefer warm and humid conditions.
 The aerial roots develop when the temperatures are warm and humid or mostly during the rainy season.
-To grow aerial roots, the plant should be provided the optimum conditions.
+To grow aerial roots, the plant should be provided with the optimum conditions.